p-funk/fegis/README.md

 # FEGIS

-FEGIS is a runtime framework for structured cognition and persistent cognitive artifacts in language models built with Anthropic's Model Context Protocol.
+FEGIS is a framework for structured cognition and persistent cognitive artifacts in language models built with Anthropic's Model Context Protocol.
 It allows schema-defined cognitive modes to be dynamically registered, invoked, and stored as structured cognitive artifacts using vector embeddings and semantic context.
 Think: programmable thinking tools with recallable cognitive artifacts.

 FEGIS is not a cognitive system — it's the foundation for building your own.